 This is the second semester of a two-year sequence, which provides the conceptual and analytical tools to interpret the morphology of the built environment from the macro scale of cities to the micro scale of buildings.
 The social role and cultural significance of architecture is explored alongside the formal and technological aspects of the discipline.

 Art + Architecture Fabrication Lab, a required course for students majoring in Architecture, Fine Arts and Design, offers students supervised professional construction and safety training using the Fabrication tools and equipment.
 Students complete a variety of practical construction-based projects to develop and practice proper material and tool use.
-The conceptual, theoretical and practical instruction received in this course will prepare students for studio-based course work and provide future access to the tools and labs in the Department of Art + Architecture.
-Cross-listed with ART 104.
+The conceptual, theoretical and practical instruction received in this course will prepare students for studio based course work and provide future access to the tools and labs in the Department of Art + Architecture.

 Students are introduced to all the major drawing conventions, learning to coordinate a range of drawing types and techniques from free-hand sketching to drafting by hand and with computer.
 The course begins with contour drawing (line weight, overlap, scale), then tone drawing (shade and shadow), then orthographic projection and perspective.
 It is a learning to observe and represent what you see kind of course and is preparatory for the more advanced design studios.
 Students are expected to keep a sketchbook, which they may use in conjunction with other courses, as a place to examine various forms of representation as part of their design process.